nixjs/omega-wallet-website/docs/intro.md

 ## What is Omega Wallet?

-Browser Extension acts as your portal to the Web3 world.
-A friendly crypto wallet
+A secure blockchain wallet that supports: **APTOS**, **SUI**, **EVM-based** blockchains, DApp, DeFi, and acts as your portal to the Web3 world.

+A non-custodial, multi-chain cryptocurrency & assets wallet and DeFi gateway, designed to seamlessly connect users to the Web3 world safely and securely.

+We Keep You Safe.
+You have sole control of your private keys.
+The private keys are encrypted, stored securely on your device, and never left it.

-**Omega Wallet** makes it safe & easy for you to store, buy, send, receive, swap tokens and collect NFTs on the Aptos/SUI blockchain.
+**Omega Wallet** enables users to store, buy, send, convert, and swap crypto tokens & NFT on multiple blockchains.
+It supports not only the most popular EVM-based blockchains but also the latest blockchains such as Aptos and Sui.

 ## Install Chrome Extensions